Welcome to my post on visiting Venice in December. I believe Venice is one of the world’s most beautiful and popular touristic destinations.

 The coldest months are December and January.
 Light frosts occur quite often at night and fog is quite frequent, until March.

 For these reasons, I recommend wearing warm clothes made of wool or any other warm fabric.
-Carry with you a small umbrella, a warm hat and gloves.
+Carry a small travel umbrella with you, a warm hat and gloves.

 Is Venice open during Christmas?

-All three have Christmas decorations and every neighbourhood in Venice has festive lights hanging from one side of the street to the other.
+All three have Christmas decorations and you will find that every neighbourhood in Venice has festive lights hanging from one side of the street to the other.

 Shops and museums might change their opening times, particularly the Christmas Eve, Christmas day and the 26th of December.

-The rest of the time, all businesses should be open as usual.
+The rest of the time, however, all businesses should be open as usual.

 Restaurants and some bars are likely to be open during these three days, as it’s common to see Venetian families going out for a Christmas’s meal.